elifesciences/master-server-formula/README.md

 In development/Vagrant, Vault is automatically started, listening on 8200 via HTTP.

-Once Vault is started, the current setup is needed to fully test it:

-- update `pillar.master_server.vault.access_token` with this value
-- comment out the `root` policy for minions in `etc-salt-master.d-vault.conf` and re-provision it to both master and minion
-- (optional) add a pillar with `vault kv put secret/projects/master-server/dev number=42` to see it in action

 #### EC2

 In ci/EC2, Vault is automatically started, listening on 8200 via HTTPS.